xTryHard/tech-interview-dr-3/README.md

 We should be able to insert money or create transactions on a given card.
 Some features are already built, but in general we need the following additions in any order.

+- Optional filtering to the get cards endpoint, so we can retrieve only active cards
-1. Optional filtering to the get cards endpoint, so we can retrieve only active cards and/or cards with a balance >= X
+- Optional filtering to the get cards endpoint, so we can retrieve cards with a balance >= X
-2. An endpoint to create a transaction which withdraws money from the credit card
+- An endpoint to create a transaction which withdraws money from the credit card
-    1. Email the cardholder if the cards balance drops below X
+    - Email the cardholder if the cards balance drops below X
-3. An endpoint to set cards as inactive (soft delete cards)
+- An endpoint to set cards as inactive (soft delete cards)
-4. An endpoint to delete a cardholder and all it’s cards and transactions
+- An endpoint to delete a cardholder and all it’s cards and transactions
-5. Add a scheduler job to email cardholders whose card has expired today
+- Add a scheduled job to email cardholders whose card has expired today

 ## Current database structure